Amsterdam’s Stedelijk Museum is the largest Dutch museum dedicated to modern and contemporary art.

 Address: Museumplein 10, 1071 DJ Amsterdam, Netherlands.
 Get Directions.

-You can either take public transport or take your car to the Stedelijik Museum.
+You can take public or private transport to the Stedelijk Museum.

-From Amsterdam Central Station, you can take Tram 2 or Tram 12 and get down at the Van Baerlestraat stop.
+You can take Tram 2 or Tram 12 from Amsterdam Central Station and get down at the Van Baerlestraat stop.

 Tram 11 going in the direction of Surinameplein is also a good option.

-However, you will have to get down at Leidseplein and transfer to Tram 2, 5, or 12.
+However, you must get down at Leidseplein and transfer to Tram 2, 5, or 12.

-From Amsterdam Amstel Train Station, take Tram 12 in the direction of Amsterdam Centraal and get down at the stop closest to Museumplein.
+From Amsterdam Amstel Train Station, take Tram 12 toward Amsterdam Centraal and get down at the stop closest to Museumplein.

-From Amsterdam Zuid WTC, get on to Tram 5 going in the direction of Westergasfabriek and get down at Museumplein.
+From Amsterdam Zuid WTC, get on to Tram 5, go toward Westergasfabriek and get down at Museumplein.

-From Train Station Sloterdijk, it is best to take Tram 19 going in the direction of Diemen Sniep.
+From Train Station Sloterdijk, it is best to take Tram 19 toward Diemen Sniep.

 You will have to get down at Leidseplein and transfer to Tram 2 (direction NieuwSloten) or Tram 5 (direction Amstelveen Stadshart).

-From Train Station Muiderpoort, hop on to Tram 3 traveling in the direction of Zoutkeetsgracht, and get down at Museumplein.
+From Train Station Muiderpoort, hop on to Tram 3, travel toward Zoutkeetsgracht, and get down at Museumplein.

 By Bus